Byzantine-Robust Aggregation for Securing Decentralized Federated Learning: Results and Discussion

 In general terms, the results in a centralized environment are correct in line with the majority of previously evaluated scenarios.
 Focusing on decentralized scenarios, the \textsf{Alt-WFAgg} algorithm achieves good results, only compromising its performance under the Noise attack.
 This is mainly due to the influence of the \textsf{Clustering} algorithm (which was unable to converge under this attack).
 However, in the case where there is only one malicious neighbor, it requires a greater number of rounds to converge but the final result is correct.
 In the worst-case scenario with two malicious neighbors, accuracy convergence is not reached, but the final result is better, $46.78\%$.
 Regarding model convergence in $R^2$, the results vary depending on the type of attack, although they are better than in some previous cases.

 Finally, the \textsf{WFAgg} algorithm achieves similar but slightly better results than the previous ones.
 It stands out mainly for being able to mitigate all the developed attacks, both in the final accuracy result and the accuracy convergence evolution.
 Figure \ref{fig:proposal-decentralized} shows how the \textsf{WFAgg} algorithm is capable of mitigating attacks from the initial learning rounds.
 Particularly noteworthy are the good results in the worst proposed scenario (nodes in a decentralized setting with two malicious neighbors), where the Noise attack is filtered from round $5$ (a fact not met by the previous algorithm).
-Regarding model convergence in $R^2$, the results are better than those of the \textsf{Alt-WFAgg} algorithm, and in general terms, the best results if we only consider algorithms capable of mitigating the majority of attacks (which correspond with those that apply some type of filtering, in general terms).
+Regarding model convergence in $\mathbb{R}^2$, the results are similar to those obtained with the \textsf{Alt-WFAgg} algorithm.
+However, our method shows a slight improvement both in the absence of attacks and under strong attack scenarios such as IMP-100 (one of the most effective in previous results) and ALIE.
+In general terms, \textsf{WFAgg} obtains the best results if we only consider algorithms capable of mitigating the majority of attacks (which correspond with those that apply some type of filtering, in most cases).

 To observe the detailed behavior of the \textsf{WFAgg} algorithm, experiments have been conducted to monitor the accuracy evolution of each node separately.
 The results are shown in Figure \ref{fig:all-nodes-proposal}, where it can be seen that all network nodes, excluding the malicious ones, converge in accuracy without difficulty in just a few rounds under all the proposed attacks.